 A company facing a JFTC dawn raid should first check the summary of the alleged cartel violations as written in the notice of alleged violations.
 The notice is delivered by a JFTC official to the company at the beginning of the dawn raid.
-The scope of the relevant products, geographical area and customers in particular should be checked.
+In particular, the scope of the relevant products, geographical area and customers should be checked.